JakLjk/Python-SQL-Wrappers/README.md

  # Todo
-  - Implement Pandas module, that would allow for inserting / fetching whole pandas tables in/from database.
+  - Implement Pandas module, which would allow for inserting / fetching whole pandas tables in/from database.